SoarGroup/Soar/readme.txt

-Soar Suite version 8.6.4-RL
+Soar Suite version 9.0.0

-Soar is no longer installed to Program Files in this release, simply extract and run.
+Soar is no longer installed to Program Files.
+Simply extract and run.

 To run the common Soar applications, double click the files in this folder.
-The Soar tutorial is located inside the SoarSuite\Documentation folder.
+The Soar tutorial is located inside the Documentation folder.

 See announce.txt for more information.